mit-orcd/orcd-docs-edit/docs/recipes/mpi4py.md

 If you use an Anaconda module, no installation is required.

-If you want to use your own Python environment, refer to section 3 on [this page](https://github.mit.edu/MGHPCC/OpenMind/wiki/How-to-make-Python-ready-for-use%3F) to set up your own Anaconda, then intall MPI for Python,
+If you want to use your own Anaconda, refer to section 3 on [this page](https://github.mit.edu/MGHPCC/OpenMind/wiki/How-to-make-Python-ready-for-use%3F) to set it up, then intall `mpi4py`,
 ```
 conda install -c conda-forge mpi4py
 ```

 ### Run Mpi4py

 Prepare your Python codes.
-Example 1: save this code for send and recive a dictionary in a file named `p2p-send-recv.py`.
+Example 1: save this code for sending and reciving a dictionary in a file named `p2p-send-recv.py`.
 ```
 from mpi4py import MPI